jtedesco/PUREMatchingSelector/README.md

     showing the list of students who applied to him / her and their application information.<br/><br/>

 </li>
-<li>The final matching stage, where the actual matching is performed, given the preference lists for both mentors and mentees.
+<li>The final matching stage, where the actual matching is performed, given the preference lists for both mentors and mentees.<br/>

     <h3>Input</h3>